gordielachance/archive-remote-images/readme.txt

 === Archive Remote Images ===
 Contributors: Kasonzhao, grosbouff
 Donate link:
-Tags: Archive Remote Images, image archive, Cache Images, auto save images.
-Requires at least: 3.0
+Tags: Archive Remote Images, image archive, grab images, cache Images, auto-save images, media Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.0
 Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Archive Remote Images scans a post for remote images and allows you to fetch them; then it updates the post content.
+Archive Remote Images allows you to scans a post to fetch remote images; then it updates its content automatically.

 == Description ==

-Archive Remote Images scans a post for remote images and allows you to fetch them; then it updates the post content.
+Archive Remote Images allows you to scans a post to fetch remote images; then it updates its content automatically.

 A new metabox will appear when editing a post.
 If "Archive Remote Images" is checked, the plugin will grab all remote images and update the content when saving that post.

-* If the images is wrapped inside a link poiting to that same image, the link will be updated too.
-* Settings page.
+* Settings page with lot of options (see screenshot #2)
 * Several hooks allow advanced users to change the plugin's behaviour.

 = Contributors =